aarontran/snr-filaments/chandra/README_chandra.md

 Coyle, who obtained them from Brian Williams -- used by scripts extracting spectra from all ObsIDs and merging them together.

+To try reproducing Brian's image mosaics, use xygrid="3300:4900:1,3300:4900:1" (see procedure outlined below for Kepler).

 Kepler's SNR observation
 ------------------------